joonarafael/unsecure-software/docs/security_issues.md

 The session token is not invalidated when the user logs out.
 The token is still valid and can be used to access the system.
 The token is, however, invalidated/updated when the user logs in again.
 This still leaves a window of opportunity for an attacker to use the token to access the system.

 Please note that this application has a really rudimentary authentication logic, and it uses just a single authentication token for every user.
 Independent sessions for a single user are not even possible as a new login will refresh the token, and therefore old sessions with old tokens are invalidated.

+There is no real falsy code for this one, just the lack thereof.
+API route defined in [this file](https://github.com/joonarafael/unsecure-software/blob/main/app/api/auth/logout/route.ts "route.ts") just does not invalidate the token.

 **On top of that**, the token is stored in the _session storage_ of the browser.
 This means that the token is not stored in a secure manner; token-based authentication should use a secure _HttpOnly_-cookie in a real-life application with proper _Secure_ & _SameSite_ flags.
 However, to keep the application simple, the token is stored in the session storage.